 Well, the instant my grandma starting laughing at her, Holly went from a smiling, “I’m so excited that I’m being petted” look of pure joy to a sour frown with her lips all pursed out in a “I hate you, why are you so mean to me” look.
 She knew she was being laughed at and she didn’t like it.
 I thought it was funny!

 44. Worst movie I ever saw: Rocky Horror Picture Show.
 It was so horrible that I watched it all the way through because I couldn’t take my eyes off of it.
 I felt like I had to scrub my eyeballs with soap and water when it was over.
 And then there was Saturday Night Fever which I stopped watching because it was so bad.
-And Deliverance which just leaves you feeling dirty and demented inside.
+And Deliverance which just leaves you feeling dirty and twisted inside.

 46. My favorite Christian band right now: